paulovn/sparql-kernel/README.rst

 Requirements
 ------------

-The kernel has only been tried with Python 2.7 and Jupyter 4.x.
-It might work with Python 2.6 (perhaps with some tiny changes); it is unlikely to work with Python 3.
-Most of the problems will come with Unicode buffers, Unicode content (typically UTF-8) is common in SPARQL responses.
+The kernel has only been tried with Jupyter 4.x.
+It worsk with Python 2.7 and Python 3 (tested with Python 3.4).

 The above mentioned `SPARQLWrapper`_ & `rdflib`_ are required dependencies
 (they are marked as such, so they will automatically be installed with the